rw-ciena/import_yocto_bm/README.md

 	  -m MANIFEST, --manifest MANIFEST
 				Input build manifest file (if not specified will be determined from conf files)
+	  -m BUILDCONF, --buildconf BUILDCONF
+				Build config file (if not specified
+				poky/meta/conf/bitbake.conf will be used)
+	  -l LOCALCONF, --localconf LOCALCONF
+				Local config file (if not specified
+				poky/build/conf/local.conf will be used)
 	  --arch ARCH           Architecture (if not specified then will be determined from conf files)
 	  --cve_check_only      Only check for patched CVEs from cve_check and update